 So, like I said earlier, TIME TO SIGN UP FOR MORE CARDS! 😀

-Now that the current rules for each bank for credit card churns have been tightened up, I am typically a little more cautious.
+Now that the current rules for each bank for credit card signups have been tightened up, I am typically a little more cautious.
 Most cards will only give a bonus if you haven’t had the card recently and American Express personal cards only give a bonus ONCE per lifetime.
 So it doesn’t make sense to apply for a card like that unless its bonus is higher than normal.

-The cards I’m looking at for this credit card churn
+The cards I’m looking at this time

 - Citibank Hilton HHonors 75,000 point card.
 Both Carolyn and I have this card (multiples), but we haven’t open or closed a card in the last 18 months, so we should be able to get the bonus again.
 Since this bonus is nearly twice as much as the normal amount, it definitely qualifies as a good one!
 I wrote about this card a few weeks ago – New limited-time 75,000 Hilton HHonors point credit card offer

 - American Express Starwood Business card: 30,000 points (up from the normal 25,000 points).
-I got the SPG personal card with my first credit card churn, but with the business cards, you can get the bonus once every 12 months.
+I got the SPG personal card with my first credit card signups, but with the business cards, you can get the bonus once every 12 months.
 We were originally targeting our SPG points for a stay at the Swan or Dolphin resort at Disney World, but now I’m not sure.